tianocore/edk2/MdePkg/Library/StackCheckLib/Readme.md

 that module type entry point lib which updates the stack cookie value for the module at runtime.
 This is the preferred method for stack cookie initialization as it provides improved security.
-The stack cookie value is initialized at runtime in `_ModuleEntryPoint` by calling `rdrand` on x86 and `RNDR` on AARCH64.
+The stack cookie value is initialized at runtime in `_ModuleEntryPoint` by calling `rdrand` on x86, `RNDR` on AARCH64 and `Zkr` on RISCV64.
 If the random number generator is not supported on that platform or otherwise returns an error, then the value will still have the build-time randomized value to fall back on.

 Typically, dynamic cookies cannot be used for SEC, PEI_CORE, and PEIM modules, due to the lack of the ability to write to globals for many architectures.
 If a given platform